TedTschopp/tschopp.net/_posts/Drafts/2018-11-02-Power-Cells-from-Gamma-World-in-MCC-DCC.md

 Complexity: 3

-Value: 2 RANKs
+Value: 2xRANKs

 Avg.
 Cost: Priceless

 Power: Internal Reactor

 Part of the network of power plants and satellites that once generated power for dispatch by cable or relay station still exists.
 Functioning BPS still gather power and broadcast it to those artifacts able to use it within its typical 20 kilometer range.
 In some cases, large installations or building complexes have their own mini-BPS that supplies power to units inside the complex.
 Artifacts will use this type of power in preference to all others if it is available.
 Artifacts in use when power was cut off will have switched to auxiliary power systems (until these were exhausted or shut down).
 Artifacts not in use when power was lost will have stayed shut down unless deliberately turned on by someone.
 Their auxiliary power will be untouched.
 Artifacts that use Broadcast Power will have a 20% greater chance of working in areas where BPS still operate.
 BPS look like 1' - 10'radar dishes or domes.
 The larger the size of the longer the range.
-It should be noted that Broadcast Power is a special form of Spiral Power Transfer (SPT) and is also harmless to humans and machinery.
+It should be noted that Broadcast Power is harmless to humans and machinery.

 ## MCII Generator